-Add Figure Add Figure

-Add a figure to the animation.
+Add Figure Add a figure to the animation.
 If there's more than one figure type in the animation then the figure type selector window will appear (see below).

-X Delete

-Delete the selected figures.
+X Delete Delete the selected figures.

-🖉 Edit Open the selected figure in the figure builder window.
+Open the selected figure in the figure builder window.
 If a text object is selected then it will open in the text window.
-Centre Move the selected figures to the centre of the animation area.
+Centre Move the selected figures to the centre of the animation area, or the center of the current canvas view by holding the Shift kev.